emmajanedrews/base-template/_drafts/why-would-you-have-to-pay-two-sets-of-property-taxes.md

 date:
 tags:
   - Real Estate
 excerpt: 'When you buy a home that is worth more than your previous home, you will probably have to pay a second property tax bill.
-Here’s why.'
+Here’s an explanation why.'
 enclosure:
 pullquote: "The county assessor's fiscal year begins in July."
 enclosure_type: video/mp4